Insurance you should have as a property investor

-Landlord insurance is an insurance policy that you can NEVER underestimate as a property investor.
-Unexpected matters can happen more often than you might expect and because of this it's always a wise idea to have a contingency plan in place.
+Landlord insurance is an insurance policy that you can NEVER underestimate as a real estate investor.
+It's important to have a contingency plan in place.
 As it's an investment expense, landlord insurance is tax deductible.
 Below are a list of items that landlord insurance can protect you against as a property investor:

 theft or burglary by tenants